Japanese asset price bubble: Financial and banking sector

 The easily obtainable credit that helped create and engorge the real estate bubble continued to be a problem for several years, and as late as 1997, banks were still making loans that had a low probability of being repaid.
 Loan officers and investment staff had a hard time finding anything to invest in that had the prospect of returning a profit.
 They would sometimes resort to depositing their block of investment cash, as ordinary deposits, in a competing bank, which would bring complaints from that bank's loan officers and investment staff.
 Correcting the credit problem became even more difficult as the government began to subsidize failing banks and businesses, creating many so-called "zombie businesses".
 Eventually, a carry trade developed in which money was borrowed from Japan, invested for returns elsewhere, and then the Japanese were paid back, with a nice profit for the trader.

 The post-bubble crisis also claimed several victims such as Sanyo Securities Co., Hokkaido Takushoku Bank, and Yamaichi Securities Co. in November 1997.
 By October 1998, the failure of the Long-Term Credit Bank of Japan as well as Nippon Credit Bank in December the same year worsened the financial system unrest, drastically deteriorating consumer and business sentiment and dealing a heavy blow to the economy.
 To address the crisis, the government injected a total of 9.3 trillion yen in public funds into major banks in March 1998 and March 1999.

-The lost decade
+Lost Decades

 The decade beyond 1991 is known as the Lost Decade (失われた十年, ushinawareta jūnen) in Japan, due to the gradual effect of the asset bubble collapse and effects.
 The Lost Decade eventually became the ‘lost 20 years,’ since Japanese GDP in 2017 was only 2.6% higher than it had been in 1997, with an annualized growth rate of 0.13%.